clefourrier/clefourrier.github.io/index.md

 ## Welcome!
 <img src="images/site-logo.png" alt="The website author's logo, an orange slice (pun on her first name).
 Logo made by Alix Chagué" width="130px" style="float: left; margin: 0 15px 0 0;">

 I'm an AI researcher at HuggingFace, leading our evaluation efforts and collabs (on LLMs/agents).
-My team and I maintain [lighteval](https://github.com/huggingface/lighteval) and the [evaluation guidebook](https://github.com/huggingface/evaluation-guidebook), as well as build/help the community build cool evaluations.
+The [OpenEvals](https://huggingface.co/OpenEvals) team maintains [lighteval](https://github.com/huggingface/lighteval) and the [evaluation guidebook](https://github.com/huggingface/evaluation-guidebook), as well as builds/helps the community build cool evaluations.
 We previously worked on the Open LLM Leaderboard.
 On the side, I give a hand to our AI for good/AI for science initiatives.

 I enjoy programming, making science open and understandable, books, and delicious food.